syrkis/miiii/paper/main.typ

   caption: [Attention from $hat(y)$ to $x_0$ for the four attention heads in the $cal(T)_"miiii"$ model.
 The attention heads tend to focus on one digit, reflecting the non-commutative nature of the task.], )<attention_heads>

 Overall, our results demonstrate that the model effectively learns to solve multiple modular arithmetic tasks by developing internal representations that capture the periodic nature of these tasks.
 The analysis of embeddings and neuron activations provides insights into how the model generalizes from simpler to more complex tasks, possibly through the reuse and integration of learned circuits.
-Interestingly, as will be discussed in @discussion, there are four significant shifts in the number of frequencies active the in the neurons.
+Interestingly, as will be discussed in @discussion, there are four significant shifts in the number of frequencies active in the neurons.

-Lastly, as can be seen in @bad_training_acc, when dropout was disabled, the model's performance diverged on the validation set (overfitting), even with other kinds regularization (multi-task, l2, etc.). @masked_tasks shows the accuracy through training for $cal(T)_"masked"$.
-The masking of $q in {2,3,5,7}$, does _not_ delay grokking on the remaining tasks notably.
+Lastly, as can be seen in @bad_training_acc, when dropout was disabled, the model's performance diverged on the validation set (overfitting), even with other kinds of regularization (multi-task, l2, etc.). @masked_tasks shows the accuracy through training for $cal(T)_"masked"$.
+The masking of $q in {2,3,5,7}$, does _not_ delay grokking on the remaining tasks notably, the spiking after generalization to easy tasks ($q in {11, 13, 17, 19}$) remains.

 = Discussion<discussion>

 Recall that, when viewed individually, the sub-tasks of $cal(T)_"miiii"$ differ from $cal(T)_"nanda"$ only in commutativity (making the task harder) and in prime since $q<p$ (making the task easier for smaller $q$'s like ${2, 3, 5, 7}$—though less so as $q$ approaches $p$). @pos_emb indicates that the model learns to account for the commutativity by using positional embeddings.

-During training, the changes in the number of active neuron frequencies $omega$ in the feed-forward layer (see @finding), echoes the loss and accuracy progression seen in @trainig_acc and @training_loss.
+During training, the changes in the number of active neuron frequencies $omega$ in the feed-forward layer (see @finding) echo the loss and accuracy progression seen in @trainig_acc and @training_loss.
 Further, as the model groks on the primes $q in {2, 3, 5, 7}$, a handful of frequencies become dominant, similar to the original model trained on $cal(T)_"nanda"$.

 We thus have that: _1)_ the model learns to correct for commutativity, and _2)_ the model is marred by periodicity as per both the token embedding (@emb_section) and feed-forward layer analysis (@neuron_section).
-Combining these facts, we can assume the learned mechanism to be extremely similar (and perhaps identical when ignoring commutativity) to the one outlined by #cite(<nanda2023>, form:"prose", style:"american-psychological-association").
+Combining these facts, we can assume the learned mechanism to be extremely similar (and perhaps identical when ignoring commutativity) to the one outlined by #cite(<nanda2023>, form:"prose", style:"american-psychological-association") in @nanda_layer_1, @nanda_mul, and @nanda_last_layer.

 As the remaining 25 tasks are learned, we see a temporary spike in the number of active frequencies, disappearing again as the model generalizes fully (reaches perfect accuracy).
-The observation that the number of active frequencies before and after the remaining 25 tasks are learned are the same, indicates a reuse of circuitry.
+The observation that the number of active frequencies before and after the remaining 25 tasks are learned are the same indicates a reuse of circuitry.
 However, the fact of the spike suggests that additional circuits form during the generalization process.
 Viewed in the context of #cite(<lee2024a>, form:"prose", style:"american-psychological-association")'s method for boosting slow-varying generalizing components a question emerges: are there circuits that only facilitate the development of generalization, but are not present in the generalized mechanisms?
-Real life gives plenty of examples of phenomena that makes itself obsolete (e.g., a medicine that fully eradicates an illness, and is thus no longer needed).
+Real life gives plenty of examples of phenomena that make itself obsolete (e.g., a medicine that fully eradicates an illness and is thus no longer needed).
 Viewed this way, the spike suggests we might divide the set of circuits in two: _1)_; those useful for the mechanism, and _2)_, those useful for _learning_ the mechanism.

-= Further work
+= Future work

-A logical next step would be to explore the validity of the notion that some circuits help learning, and others help solve the problem.
+A logical next step would be to explore the validity of the notion that some circuits help learning and others help solve the problem.
 This might yield insight on how to improve #cite(<lee2024a>, form: "prose", style:"american-psychological-association")'s grokking speedup heuristic.
 Aspects of the circuit discovery workflow could be automated with the methods outlined by #cite(<conmy2023>, form:"prose", style:"american-psychological-association").

 Additionally, making variations on $cal(T)_"miiii"$ is also likely to be a good avenue for discovery: Divisibility rather than remainder could be predicted; Experiments training for more epochs could be conducted with larger values of $p$; A more in depth mapping of the shared circuitry could be done, for example attempting to see what types of ablations break which tasks—for example, how can performance be degraded on one grokked task, without affecting the others?.

-The code associated with this paper is available as a PyPI package (`pip install miiii`) to facilitate exploration of these questions (as well as replication of the findings at hand).
+The code associated with this paper is available as a PyPI package (`pip install miiii`) to facilitate the exploration of these questions (as well as replication of the findings at hand).

 = Conclusion

 This paper explores the impact of multi-task learning on mechanistic interpretability by training a transformer model on a non-commutative, multi-task modular arithmetic problem $cal(T)_"miiii"$.
 The model successfully generalizes across all tasks, learning complex internal representations that capture the unique periodic nature of modular arithmetic across multiple primes.
 Analysis reveals that while the model reuses and integrates circuits for simpler tasks, additional circuits may form during training to facilitate generalization to more complex tasks.

 These findings highlight that multi-task learning influences the emergence and complexity of internal mechanisms, posing challenges for mechanistic interpretability but also offering insights into how models internalize algorithms.
 Understanding these dynamics is important for advancing interpretability and reliability in deep learning systems.
-Future work includes exploring the distinction between circuits that aid in learning versus those that contribute to the final mechanism/solution, and investigating how variations in task design impact the development of internal representations.
+Future work includes exploring the distinction between circuits that aid in learning versus those that contribute to the final mechanism/solution and investigating how variations in task design impact the development of internal representations.
 Advancing the understanding of how deep learning models handle multiple tasks contributes to the broader goal of making these models more interpretable and reliable.

 #bibliography("zotero.bib")